sandiiarov/graphql/README.md

 These style guides are not applied in this project correctly and it's wrong.
 However, this guide should help to integrate them and to improve overall design of this proxy.

-## Localisation
+## Localization

 Send `Accept-Language` HTTP header with ISO locale string in format `language_territory` to get localised data, e.g. `en_US`, `cs_CZ`.

-Some queries relies on input argument `Locale`, but soon we realized we would end-up with every query accepting locale.
-Therefore we opted for `Accept-Language` HTTP header and all `Locale` and `Language` inputs are deprecated.
+Some queries relies on input argument `Locale` or `Language`.
+There input parameters are now deprecated.

 ## Booking type